thehighnibble/thehighnibble.github.io/docs/vt132/operation/vt100/operator/quick-menu/README.md

 It was desirable to add a quick access menu for features that you might frequently want to change eg. terminal personality or to turn ANSI.SYS compliance on and off.
 Also it was desirable to have an easily extensible menu to access new features added to the VT132 over time, without having to add additional VT100 style Setup screens.

 The solution was to add a VT510 style popup menu system.
-The implementation differs slightly to incorporate some more modern UI conventions and keyboard shot-cuts.
+The implementation differs slightly to incorporate some more modern UI conventions and keyboard short-cuts.

 - not features can be accessed via the Quick Menu
 - it is mainly for features that can't be accessed through Set-Up menus